wwdok/Quick-Python-Print/README.md

 ![](images/Ctl+Shift+L-selection.gif)

-You can also just put the cursor at the target line, then the extension will automatically recognize the variable:
+You can also just put the cursor at the target line, then the extension will automatically recognize the variable before `=` or `+=` or the unpacked variables separated by `,`:

 ![](images/Ctl+Shift+L-NOselection.gif)